sti136/MachineLearningnote/chapter6_MachineLearningSystemesign.md

 If we just don't want to miss too many cases, we lower the threshold, which will leads to high recall but lower precision.
 ![](picture/ch6_28.png)
+So How to compare the precision/recall number? obvious;y, P+R/2 is not a good choice(cannot prevent extremely high recall/precision) we will use 2(PR)/(P+R)
 ![](picture/ch6_29.png)